- Travel and Places»

 Offering further fun at Motor City Comic Con are events such as movie screenings, gaming tournaments, "learn-to-play demos" for Dungeons and Dragons as well as other board games - and don't forget that Sunday is also known as Kids' Day!
 This doesn't mean that the excitement stops for adults, but that any kids 12 and under will be admitted into the con for free with a paid adult.

 Like other 'comic' conventions, the big draw for attendees nowadays tends to be the television and movie stars that the con manages to schedule for the show.
+While you might find an occasional 'mainstream' actor or the ever-present wrestler, most Motor City Comic Con guests will be recognizable sci-fi and fantasy stars.

 The 2010 Motor City Comic Con featured Adam West.
 2011 gave us George Takei of Star Trek fame.
 Year 2012 had comic artist Ethan Van Sciver and SyFy Channel's Colin Ferguson.